cerezafuwa/Software-Architecture_File-System/README.md

 # Software-Architecture_File-System
-File system to rebuild
-This is an old project we did in OS course.
+File system to rebuild.This is an old project we did in OS course.
 This time we plan to rebuild it.